Axiomatic47/mini_simulations/README.md

 6. **Quantum Mechanics**: Entanglement and tunneling between knowledge states
 7. **Astrophysics**: Civilization lifecycle analogies to stellar evolution
 8. **Multi-Civilization Dynamics**: Interactions between civilization groups across conceptual space

+## Physics Domain Organization

+All equations are organized by their physics domain in the `physics_domains` directory, providing a clear separation of concerns:

+- **Astrophysics**: Models based on stellar evolution, black holes, and cosmic phenomena
+- **Electromagnetism**: Field-based models for knowledge transfer and influence
+- **Multi-System**: Models for interactions between multiple civilizations
+- **Quantum Mechanics**: Entanglement and tunneling models
+- **Relativity**: Truth adoption with relativistic-like limits
+- **Strong Nuclear**: Identity binding models
+- **Thermodynamics**: Intelligence growth models
+- **Weak Nuclear**: Suppression and resistance models

+Each function has its own file with consistent documentation, including physics domain, scale level, and application domains for validation.

 ## Multi-Civilization Dashboard